RevealBi/Documentation/en/developer/java-sdk/setup-configuration.md

 If you are not familiar with Maven, please refer to the following [link](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html).

+> [!NOTE]
-For Oracle Databases you need to add an [extra repository and dependency](https://help.revealbi.io/en/developer/java-sdk/setup-configuration.html#working-with-oracle-database)
+> If you work with an Oracle Database you need to add the driver to your application.

 ### Setup and Configuration (Generic Server)